b-long/opentdf-python-sdk/docs/PROTOBUF_SETUP.md

 ## Overview

-A dedicated sub-module (`proto-gen/`) has been created to handle downloading and generating protobuf files from the OpenTDF platform.
+A dedicated sub-module (`otdf-python-proto/`) has been created to handle downloading and generating protobuf files from the OpenTDF platform.
 This provides a clean separation of concerns and makes it easy to update protobuf definitions.

 ## Structure

 ```
 opentdf-python-sdk.rewrite/
-├── proto-gen/                     # Protobuf generation sub-module
+├── otdf-python-proto/             # Protobuf generation sub-module
 │   ├── pyproject.toml             # Sub-module dependencies
 │   ├── README.md                  # Sub-module documentation
 │   ├── proto-files/               # Raw .proto files
 │   │   ├── kas.proto              # Downloaded from OpenTDF platform
-│   │   └── kas_simplified.proto   # Simplified version (auto-generated)
+│   │   └── ...                    # Other .proto files
 │   ├── generated/                 # Generated Python files
 │   │   ├── __init__.py
 │   │   ├── kas_pb2.py            # Generated protobuf classes